matrix equations for a spline

 The non-zero entries of the matrix will be stored in arrays

-with indices 0 till n-1
+a, b and c with indices 0 till n-1.

 In this way, the algorithm becomes: